 A selection of short-term research opportunities is offered to students during the summer vacation period between years one and two.
-Summer research fellowships are available with stipends for a minimum of eight weeks of research.
+Summer research fellowships are available with stipends for a minimum of seven weeks of research.
 Students may also select research choices for elective blocks in clinical years.
 Students who are interested in long-term research opportunities may elect to interrupt the regular curriculum and join the Research Concentration Program (RCP).
 This program allows students to spend a tuition-free year engaged in a dedicated research project.

 The School of Medicine confers the Doctor of Medicine degree with Research Honors to graduates who have devoted a substantial portion of their four years of medical school to scientific research and whose work has been a noteworthy contribution to that research effort.
 The award is intended for students who have made unusual achievements in research and whose activities as students could serve as a sound basis for further achievements in biomedical research.

-The web pages of the Sackler School of Biomedical Sciences allow you to explore the research direction of various laboratories.
+The web pages of the Graduate School of Biomedical Sciences allow you to explore the research direction of various laboratories.
 Feel free to communicate directly with faculty to explore the availability of research opportunities and specific areas of investigation.